 Don’t get me wrong I would love to have flat consistent prices on things – especially grocery items, but that isn’t going to happen.
 That is how businesses work and make their money – SALES.

-So, instead I use the grocery stock up list.
+So, instead, I use the grocery stock up list.
 For other household items or clothes, I just decide what I am willing to pay in advance.
 (Learn how to shop for clothes on a budget.)

-If I don't have time to wait for something to go on sale (like when our dishwasher broke), then I use price rewind which is a benefit on my credit card.
-Sometimes, the item never goes on sale; other times the price on appliances may drop $200.
+If I don’t have time to wait for something to go on sale (like when our dishwasher broke), then I use price rewind which is a benefit on my credit card.
+Sometimes, the item never goes on sale; other times the price of appliances may drop $200.
 That is cash back in my pocket.

 With my personal list of stuff I refuse to buy, it has saved us thousands of dollars each year.
 There is no doubt about it.
 That means we can reach financial freedom sooner.
+Money saved opens doors for opportunities and stops the living paycheck to paycheck cycle.

 Your list will be different from mine.
 And that is 100% completely okay.